KIDNEYcon: April 23-25

 Accommodations

-The Sunday evening and Monday portions of the conference will be held in the Little Rock DoubleTree .
+The Friday portion of the conference will be held in the Robinson Center, which is physically connected to the Little Rock DoubleTree.
 Conveniently located in the heart of downtown Little Rock’s Rivermarket district, the DoubleTree is only a few blocks from the President Clinton Library, restaurants, boutiques, museums, galleries, and night life.
 Amenities include complimentary in-room high speed internet, a fitness center and business center, and the Bridges Restaurant & Lounge.

-A limited number of guest rooms have been reserved at the Little Rock DoubleTree Hotel at a reduced rate of $107.00 per night.
-Little Rock hotel rooms are expected to sell out because of the solar eclipse.
+A limited number of guest rooms will be reserved at the Little Rock DoubleTree Hotel at a reduced rate of $113.00 per night.
 To ensure availability, we recommend booking your room as soon as possible.
 To access the discounted room rate, click here to make reservations online, or call 1-800-HILTONS and reference the UAMS KIDNEYcon conference room block.

 Travel Grants for Residents and Fellows